creamakerspace/website/content/join.md

 We emphasize membership because our priority is building an active community of makers.
 That said, we recognize that some may have interest in using the space infrequently.
 For one-off utilization of the space (outside of Open House night), we charge a fixed rate of <span class="has-text-danger">$20 for the day</span>.

 Some equipment still requires completion of a training class (or paying for an operator).
-And some equipment has a machine time usage cost.
+And some equipment has a [machine time cost](/faq/#what-is-machine-time-cost).

 <!--